Dale Jennings (footballer)

-Dale Jennings (born 21 December 1992) is an English footballer who plays as a forward for Northern Premier League team Prescot Cables.
+Dale Jennings (born 21 December 1992) is an English footballer who plays as a forward for 1874 Northwich.

 Jennings began his professional career at Tranmere Rovers in 2010.
 A year later, he moved to Bayern Munich, where he played in their reserve team in the Regionalliga Bayern.
 He returned to the Football League with Barnsley and Milton Keynes Dons, and after a two-year hiatus resumed his career at Runcorn in 2018.

 Career

 Tranmere Rovers

-Born in Liverpool, Jennings played youth football at Liverpool before being released as schoolboy.
+Born in Liverpool, Jennings played youth football at Liverpool before being released as a schoolboy.
 He soon joined Tranmere Rovers in 2008, having played for other clubs and having visited Rovers for a trial.
 He made his club and Football League debut on 18 September 2010, in Tranmere's 1–1 draw against Charlton Athletic, coming on as a second-half substitute.
 On 28 September 2010, he scored his first goal for the club in a 1–0 win against Bristol Rovers in his third senior match for the club.

 On 20 October 2010, Jennings signed his first professional contract, which would run until the end of the 2011–12 season.
 Ten days later, he scored a brace and made two assists in the 4–2 victory over Milton Keynes Dons.
 On 13 November, Jennings scored a winner against Plymouth Argyle with a twisting run from the halfway line.
 In October 2010, Jennings received the award for Apprentice of the month from the LFE.

 His goal against Plymouth helped attract interest from larger clubs, and Tranmere rejected an offer for Jennings from an unnamed Premier League club in the 2011 January transfer window.
 In March 2011, he was voted League One Apprentice of the Year at the Football League awards and in May 2011 he was announced as Tranmere Rovers' Young Player of the Year.